Thessaloniki: Metro

-Once it opens in 2023, it is expected that 320,000 people will use the metro every day, or 116 million people every year.
+It is now expected that 320,000 people per day and 116 million people per year will use the Thessaloniki metro.

 Commuter/suburban rail (Proastiakos)

-Commuter rail services have recently been established between Thessaloniki and the city of Larissa (the service is known in Greek as the "Proastiakos", meaning "Suburban Railway").
-The service is operated using Siemens Desiro EMU trains on a modernised electrified double track and stops at 11 refurbished stations, covering the journey in 1 hour and 33 minutes.
-Furthermore, an additional line has also been established, although with the use of regional trains, between Thessaloniki and the city of Edessa.
+Commuter intraregional rail services have recently been established between Thessaloniki and the city of Larissa (the service is known in Greek as the "Proastiakos", meaning "Suburban Railway").
+The service is operated using Siemens Desiro EMU trains on a modernised electrified double track and stops at 11 restructured rail stations, covering the journey in 1 hour and 33 minutes.
+Furthermore, an additional line has also been established, with the use of regional trains, connecting Thessaloniki to Edessa and Florina.